andreaferretti/rosencrantz/README.md

 To filter by HTTP method, one can use

-* `verb(m)`, where `m` is a member of the `HttpMethod` enum defined in `rosencrantz/core`.
+* `verb(m)`, where `m` is a member of the `HttpMethod` enum defined in the standard library `httpcore`.
 There are corresponding specializations
 * `get`, `post`, `put`, `delete`, `head`, `patch`, `options`, `trace` and `connect`